nselem/bigscape-corason/README.md

 Please consult our [bigscape-corason website](https://bigscape-corason.secondarymetabolites.org/).
 To get a more detailed explanation about parameters in BiG-SCAPE or CORASON please consult their wiki sites.  <br><br>

+Please use the issues of this repository to communicate with us !
+The mantained repository for BiG-SCAPE is located at gitlab -> [BiG-SCAPE gitlab](https://git.wageningenur.nl/medema-group/BiG-SCAPE/-/tree/master)

 </body>

 </html>